Home » Pyrenees » La Travessa dels 3 Refugis: A stunning multi-day hike in the Catalan Pyrenees

 Vall de Núria to Queralbs, 8 km hike, 26 m+, 801 m-

-It’s not unusual for couples to visit the Mare de Déu de Núria to thank the virgin for their newborn child.
+It’s not unusual for couples to visit the Mare de Déu de Núria to thank the virgin for their newborn.
 Throughout history, there has been the belief that the Mare de Déu de Núria symbolises fertility.

-After eating, we wandered around the village, discovering its narrow streets and hidden corners.
-Long ago, Queralbs was a shepherds’ village, but it also had a mining tradition.
+After eating, we wandered the village, discovering its narrow streets and hidden corners.
+Long ago, Queralbs was a shepherd’s village with a mining tradition.
 Due to the abundant water in the surrounding area, Queralbs is currently home to 5 hydroelectric power plants and more than 60 springs.

-To get back to the starting point where we parked the car, we just needed to follow the road to Ribes de Freser.
+To get back to the starting point where we parked the car, we just had to follow the road to Ribes de Freser.
 And here ended our adventure!

 Would we recommend La Travessa dels 3 Refugis?